NorskRegnesentral/nao-remote/README.md

 * rsync for copying files over to NAO and editing things
 * ssh as the method of copying over files.

-On a NAO6 has a version of Python 3, but we will install our own Python.
+On a NAO V6 has a version of Python 3, but we will install our own Python.
-NAO 5 or NAO 4, you will need to install Python 3.
+NAO V5, you will need to install Python 3.
 You will need the python module pyzmq for both Python 2 and Python 3.
 You will also need the tornado module for Python 3.
 You can use the provided binaries and modules from the dist directory as a timesaver.
 However, if you wish